How to measure and communicate the value of Brand Protection to your business

 Superdry harnesses online intelligence for offline investigations and swift action.
 After tracing infringement back to offline operators, Superdry’s Brand Protection team can liaise with law enforcement to raid, seize and instigate legal action against bad actors.

-“The data I receive enables me to have calls with franchisee and sourcing partners globally – data on work completed, ROI, value of BP programme.”Michael Thomas, Senior Brand Protection Manager, Superdry
+“The data I receive enables me to have calls with franchisee and sourcing partners globally – data on work completed, ROI, value of Brand Protection programme.”Michael Thomas, Senior Brand Protection Manager, Superdry

 PART 2: The different sources of value unlocked by protecting your brand online